wanglin2/mind-map/web/src/pages/Doc/en/introduction/index.md

 Open source is not easy.
 If this project is helpful to you, you can invite the author to have a cup of coffee~

 > Please note the 【mind map】 for transfer.
-Your avatar and name will appear below.

 <img src="../../../../assets/img/alipay.jpg" style="width: 300px" />